omegacoreFLL/PythFinder/README.md

 * <span style="color: lightgreen">*``perfect``*</span> **=** simulator iterates through each motion state and displays the robot in the pre-calculated position.
 For this mode, you can also change the step size in which the list is iterated.
 A bigger step size means a faster robot on screen.
 * <span style="color: lightgreen">*``real``*</span> **=** simulator gives the calculated powers to the robot object, which looks exactly like it would run in real time.
 This mode is **recommended** for better visualization.

 The last optional parameter is '*wait*'.
 When this boolean is set to True, it waits until the simulator is fully rendered on the user's screen before proceeding with the trajectory.
 This is useful when perfect following and a big step number are set, it makes you be able to see even the start.
+Our fifth run looks something like this:

 ```python
 # default values